TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          list of integers

    Default
-         5,6
+         6,254

    Description
          Enter the list of page document types (doktype) to exclude from menus.
-         By default pages that are "backend user access only" (6) are excluded.
+         By default pages that are "backend user access only" (6) or "folder" (254) are excluded.